hassanShabbir1960/ES6/README.md

 ## Conclusion and discussion <a name ="overview"> </a>

 We have looked at most of the columns in our data set.
 Some of them show relationships with whether the patient showed up to the appointment, to various degrees, and also between themselves.
-A few things clearly matter: time of day, the income and age of the patient, the health behaviors of the patient.
+A few things clearly matter time of day, the income and age of the patient, the health behaviors of the patient.
 So, we think this hospital's staff should be considering these details when choosing who to focus their energies on in reminders, whether they use SMS or anything else.
 It seems likely that the patient's actual illness history, independent of their behaviors, is not relevant.

 The data set contains a lot of information that will likely help predict whether a patient is going to show up to an appointment.
 To make accurate predictive models and draw better conclusions, more in-depth analysis is needed, and will be helped by using a bigger data set spanning a longer period of time.